PEP 791 – intmath — module for integer-specific mathematics functions

 module documentation instead?

-Sure, we can be much more vague in the module preamble (i.e. roughly say
+Sure, we can be much more vague in the module preamble (i.e. roughly say that

-that “the math
+“the math

-module contains some mathematical
+module contains some mathematical functions”),

-and it’s behavior (e.g. whether the factorial()
+(e.g. whether the factorial()

-output is exact or not, like e.g. the scipy.special.factorial, per default).
+output is exact or

 But the major issue is that the current module mixes different, almost non-interlaced application domains.
 Adding more documentation will just highlight this and make the issue worse for end users (more text to read/skip).
-And it will not fix issue with discoverability (to know in which module to find a function, and that it can be found at all, you need to look at all the functions in the module), nor with tab-completion.
+And it will not fix the issue with discoverability (to know in which module to find a function, and that it can be found at all, you need to look at all the functions in the module), nor with tab-completion.

 Specification